Oil Services Owner in Alberta with a $3M Share Sale: Using the 48% Top Rate Advantage in 2026

 1. Failing to purify the corporation 24 months before sale

 The single most expensive mistake.
 A corporation with $650,000 of passive investments on a $3M enterprise value fails the 50% active-business test for the 24-month look-back.
-Cost: full LCGE denial — approximately $375,000 in additional tax at Alberta's 48% rate.
+Cost: full LCGE denial — approximately $300,000 in additional tax at Alberta's 48% rate on the $1.25M of gain that would otherwise have been sheltered.

 2. Moving to BC or Ontario before the sale closes